 I still cringe when I hear those words in my memory, but I am grateful for the gift.
 Using the “apology” I received to help youth in my community heal from the collapses in their lives, will make it a gift that keeps on giving.

-swede-singer asked: Hey, you don't know me but I voted for you.
+swede-singer said: Hey, you don't know me but I voted for you.
 Your story is incredible.
 I have someone that I know who had husband that was lost in the bridge collapse.
 God Bless you, your family, your future.
 The best of luck to you =)

 Thank you soo much for your vote!
 And for reaching out!
 I’m reminded of the ripples of the collapse everyday and the lives that were lost.
 They are my inspiration for making this life mean something.
 If I can use this experience to help even one person, I’ll consider my second chance life complete.